xd2287/transformers/docs/source/en/model_doc/trocr.md

   information, see the [official models](https://huggingface.co/models?other=trocr>).
 - TrOCR is always used within the [VisionEncoderDecoder](vision-encoder-decoder) framework.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [trocr](https://huggingface.co/models?other=trocr)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with TrOCR.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.